-2. Southwest Gas Company, Liberty Utilities LLC, Bear Valley Electric Service, a division of Golden State Water Company, PacifiCorp, Alpine Natural Gas Operating Company, and West Coast Gas Company, Inc. shall each file a Tier 1 Advice Letter with the following information within 30 days of the effective date of this decision and by February 1st each calendar year thereafter: (i) the total number of its California customers during the previous calendar year, (ii) the number of California customers it may disconnect during the current calendar year, calculated as the product of its disconnections rate cap and the total number of its California customers it disconnected during the previous year, compared with the number of California customers it disconnected during the previous year, compared with the number of California customers it was permitted to disconnect during the previous year.
+2. Southwest Gas Company, Liberty Utilities LLC, Bear Valley Electric Service, a division of Golden State Water Company, PacifiCorp, Alpine Natural Gas Operating Company, and West Coast Gas Company, Inc. shall each file a Tier 1 Advice Letter with the following information within 30 days of the effective date of this decision and by February 1st each calendar year thereafter: (i) the total number of its California residential customers during the previous calendar year, (ii) the number of California residential customers it may disconnect during the current calendar year, calculated as the product of its disconnections rate cap and the total number of its California residential customers during the previous calendar year, and (iii) the number of California residential customers it disconnected during the previous year, compared with the number of California residential customers it was permitted to disconnect during the previous year.